 Your supervisor carries the primary responsibility for your supervision, including the coordination of all communication between the supervisors and you.
 The supervisor will be a member of the academic staff of the school in which you are enrolled.
 You should be able to seek advice from your supervisor when you have problems in your research program.
 Many candidates find it best to present both the problem and potential solutions and discuss these, rather than solely relying on the supervisor to provide a solution.

-You should have already established some guidelines with your supervisor on how frequently you will hold formal meetings, how they will be initiated, and what records will be kept.
+You should establish some guidelines with your supervisor on how frequently you will hold formal meetings, how they will be initiated, and what records will be kept.

-- Establish continued regular meetings with your supervisor, and prepare relevant written material and/or an outline for the format of each meeting.
+- Establish regular meetings with your supervisor (each fortnight or month), and prepare relevant written material.

-- Take notes during the meeting and create a list of outcomes so that you are both clear on objectives that have been achieved as well as outlining a focus for the following meeting/s.
+- Take notes during the meeting and create a list of outcomes so that you and your supervisor are clear about the objectives that have been achieved as well as outlining a focus for following meetings.

 - Set up the next meeting before you depart, as this will allow your supervisor time to consider the agreed focus for the next meeting and to read any material you may have presented.